iRemotech

 What most rankings get wrong

-Most “best cloud phone” lists flatten everything into one category.
+Most “best cloud phone” lists flatten everything into one bucket.

 That creates bad decisions because: